Gogglebox star makes weight loss injection plea after dropping seven stone

 Gogglebox star Amy Tapper makes weight loss injection plea after dropping seven stone

-Gogglebox star Amy Tapper has made a plea for weight loss injections to be more easily available on the NHS for those people that need it.
+Gogglebox star Amy Tapper has made a plea for weight loss injections to be more easily available on the NHS for those people who need it.

-Speaking to host Kate Garraway, Miss Tapper said weight loss injections had changed “everything” for her.
+Speaking to host Kate Garraway, Ms Tapper said weight loss injections had changed “everything” for her.

 She said: “People think it suppresses your appetite, which it does, but it does so many other things.”